kjblakemore/CausalImpact/shinyapp/README.md

   > library(shiny)
   > runApp("shinyapp")
 ```

+Queries to the web application are logged in the file *causalimpact.csv*.

 Here is an example, showing how an appearance on Saturday Night Live caused Wikipedia page views to increase for the performer, Sia.

 ![screenshot](shinyapp.png)